Frequently Asked Questions About DWI

 What if I refuse a test?

 Minnesota has an implied consent law, which states that persons who drive are assumed to have consented to chemical testing for the purpose of determining alcohol content level.
 This is not something that drivers actually agreed to, hence the “implied” consent.
 The driving privilege in Minnesota comes with the understanding that law enforcement should be allowed to ensure the safety of drivers on the road and testing for BAC is included in that duty.
-If you refuse a chemical test at a traffic stop, you are thought to be going against your consent, which results in automatic suspension of your license and automatic presumption of guilt.
+If you refuse a chemical test at a traffic stop, you are thought to be going against your consent, which results in automatic suspension of your license and the automatic presumption of guilt.
 No matter what the situation is, it is advisable that you consent to the test if a police officer asks you.
 Your attorney will later be able to defend you by challenging the evidence and case brought against you.